 Exams and Tests

 The correct diagnosis will start with a detailed history and physical exam.
-A directed history will help identify the likely cause as well as the correct diagnosis.
 People who have a localized infection will be treated differently than someone with a severe infection.
 Coexisting problems such as diabetes or blood vessel disorders of the arms and legs will complicate the infection and may change the degree of treatment.